oracle-devrel/cd3-automation-toolkit/docs/group-tf-files.md

      Similarly for all the services, their respective auto.tfvars and tfstate files get grouped under their assigned directories.
 This makes it much easier to manage OCI resources using          terraform for large-scale infrastructures.

-     Likewise, While doing an export from OCI to terraform, update the *tenancyconfig.properties* file with path to *outdir_structure_file.properties* similar to step1 and then follow the      steps to run the toolkit for [Non-green field tenancies](nongreenfield-cli.md).
+     Likewise, While doing an export from OCI to terraform, update the *tenancyconfig.properties* file with path to *outdir_structure_file.properties* similar to step1 and then follow the  <a href="../nongreenfield-cli"><u>steps to run the toolkit for Non-green field tenancies</u></a>.
 With this, all the .sh files with import  commands of a particular OCI service are grouped and can be easily managed.